Super Cute Bunny Succulents Look Just Like Tiny Rabbit Ears

 Finding sprouted bunny succulents at your local nursery might be tricky, since they're still relatively rare plants despite their popularity online.
 Luckily, you can order the seeds online and start your own plants.
 A potting mix made for succulents (super good drainage) is best for growing bunny succulents, which will need regular watering and bright, indirect light.
 Unlike other succulent varieties that go dormant in the winter, bunny succulents actually do most of their growing during the colder months and go dormant in the summer.
 Because of this, they can tolerate cold weather better than many other succulents, but you still shouldn't leave them outside in freezing temperatures.

-Once established, bunny succulents can grow to be up to eight inches tall.
-The leaves have an interesting beaded texture that catches the light.
+Once established, bunny succulents can grow up to 8 inches tall.
 The long ears eventually give way to white blooms with yellow centers that resemble tansy or boltonia flowers.
-Whether they're in the bunny-ear stage or in bloom, this succulent will make an adorable springtime accent to containers, indoors or out.
+Whether in the bunny-ear stage or in bloom, this succulent will make an adorable springtime accent to containers, indoors or out.
 Just be careful if you decide to buy the seeds online; some listings show these succulents growing bright blue or purple, but green is their only natural color.

 If you decide to start germinating seeds for your own bunny succulents, they probably won't sprout up quickly enough to look like the photos in time for Easter.
 But you can still have a bunny-inspired plant at the center of your table!
 Just look for a drought-tolerant bunny ear cactus instead; they're more common than bunny succulents, so you should be able to find one that's already growing a few "ears."
 This cute cactus grows long, flat pads that look a little like rabbit ears, and doesn't have any sharp spines.
 Place it in a spot with bright light and give it water when the soil is dry, and it can eventually reach up to two feet tall.